 Today’s Shipwrecks™ list includes a Spanish frigate that had carried a shipment of silver coins; an English warship who’s guns were salvaged; a U.S. steamer that had been captured, used and scuttled by the Confederates; and a Japanese transport that went down with 2,669 people.
 The important question for this day is “did a ton of gold go down with the SS Colin?”
-If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-april-26/ to learn more about some of the many shipwrecks that have occurred on this day over the years.
+If you are seeing this in a post, other than on Shipwrecks.com, read more about these wrecks and other ships lost on an April 26 at http://shipwrecks.com/shipwrecks-of-april-26/.

 compiled and edited by Dr. E. Lee Spence

 1736: A group of six young men who had been on a pleasure trip to Sullivan’s Island, South Carolina, on April 26, 1736, had the yawl they were in “over set” and sink “the seas being very high, and the wind blowing hard,” and “being about halfway the river and opposite the fort”.
 Mr. Carwithen the pilot, Benjamin Potter, Robert Hall and a negro who was with them were drowned.
 The other four young men were taken up by a boat from HMS Rose.
 The yawl was owned by Captain Potter.